oddlama/autokernel/docs/contents/directives.rst

     Symbols are always assigned by string, but restrictions for type conversion apply (e.g. integer symbols will only take valid integers).

+    Variables can be set to environment variables by using the same syntax as described in :ref:`expr-special-variables`.

     If the statement is prefixed with ``try``, it will only be executed if the value is not already pinned, and the assignment will also not cause the value to be pinned.
 Useful to set a new default value for a symbol but still allowing the user to change it.